FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

 Python MQTT Demo Software Procedure
 ===================================

-**Note** Instead of presenting all the code in this document, there will be a high level overview (pseudo-code) of what the code should be doing.
+**Note:** Instead of presenting all the code in this document, there will be a high level overview (pseudo-code) of what the code should be doing.
 All of the code is provided in a separate file.

 Software Needed to get App Running
 ----------------------------------